Royal Bafokeng Stadium

-The Royal Bafokeng Sports Palace is a football, rugby and athletics stadium in Phokeng near Rustenburg, South Africa.
+The Royal Bafokeng Sports Palace is a soccer, rugby and athletics stadium in Phokeng near Rustenburg, South Africa.
 It was built and is managed by the Royal Bafokeng Nation.
-It was used as the home stadium for Premier Soccer League club Platinum Stars.
+It was used as the home stadium for Premiership club Platinum Stars, and is used, from 2026, by Marumo Gallants, who relocated there from Bloemfontein.
 The Leopards rugby team host large attendance matches during the Currie Cup at the stadium, instead of their usual home ground, Olën Park.

 The capacity of the stadium was increased from 38,000 to 44,530 to be able to host five first-round matches and one second-round match at the 2010 FIFA World Cup.

 For the 2010 tournament, the main west stand was upgraded and enlarged and given a new cantilever roof.
 Other improvements include the installation of new electronic scoreboards, new seats, and upgraded floodlights and public address system.

 The stadium upgrade was completed in March 2009 for hosting 4 matches of the 2009 FIFA Confederations Cup.